ilkkajylha/code-assigments/README.md

 code assigments
 ==================

-School assigments and "learn to code" projects
+School assigments and "learn to code" projects etc.